The healing process requires compassion and support. At Covington Behavioral Health Hospital, we have the tools to help.

 Types of schizophrenia treatment offered at Covington Behavioral Health Hospital in St. Tammany Parish

 Covington Behavioral Health is a 104-bed residential treatment center that provides personalized, comprehensive care for adolescents ages 10-17 and adults age 18 and older who have experienced acute changes in their emotional and mental well-being and need psychiatric stabilization.

 At Covington Behavioral Health Hospital, care for men and women who have been diagnosed with schizophrenia is provided by multidisciplinary teams of talented and dedicated professionals, including psychiatrists, medical psychologists, nurses, nurse practitioners, social workers, counselors, activity therapists, and mental health technicians.
-Among the members of our center’s staff who have specialized training are our full-time staff dietitian, social workers who are certified in gerontology, and physicians certified in forensic psychiatry and addictionology.
+Among the members of our center’s staff who have specialized training are our full-time staff dietitian, social workers, and physicians certified in forensic psychiatry and addictionology.

 The care that our patients receive at our center incorporates a variety of treatment techniques and therapeutic modalities, including cognitive behavioral therapy (CBT) and dialectical behavior therapy (DBT).
 We place a premium on conducting thorough assessments on each patient at Covington Behavioral Health to ensure that we are able to develop individualized treatment plans that address each person’s specific strengths, needs, and treatment goals.